Fenton, Staffordshire: Industry

 Fenton has been the home to a number of potteries such as Coalport and Baker & Co, and its architectural heritage includes listed bottle ovens.

 First World War

 During the First World War Fenton was bombed by Zeppelin 'L 21'.

 Geography

-It is within easy reach of the A500, A34 and the A50, a short distance away from Longton, Hanley, Newcastle, and Stoke itself.
+It is within easy reach of the A500, A34 and the A50, a short distance away from Longton, Hanley, Newcastle, and Stoke.

 Suburbs

 Although Fenton has large industrial plants, particularly from the pottery trade, it has always been considered more of a residential area.

 Fenton includes Heron Cross, Mount Pleasant, Saxonfields, Pool Dole, Lane Delph and Fenpark.

 Places of interest

 Fenton Town Hall, which latterly served as the local magistrates' court, was commissioned by local pottery owner, William Meath Baker, at his own expense, to a design by Robert Scrivener and completed in 1888.

 William Meath Baker was a very good friend of the great English composer, Sir Edward Elgar, who included him in his world-famous Enigma Variations (Variation IV).

 Fenton Manor has a swimming pool, gym, and fitness centre, plus a 1,300-seater arena.
 Fenton Park has football pitches, pavilions, and a playground.